-The Little Mermaid is various music (not the Disney soundtrack) please ask Ms. Jeni to send you a link to the track so your child can practice at home.
+I use the music version available everywhere by Sir Charles Mackerras.
+Please download or ask Ms. Jeni to send you a link to the track so your child can practice at home.

 Costumes: I spend many hours determining the correct costumes for each class/student.
 They are always age appropriate and of the highest quality possible.
 I do not have each student purchase their own costumes for the show.
 At Crystal River Ballet School, I loan out costumes to you and you do not get to keep them after the show.
 A performance fee is required of each student in order to cover my costs of loaning you the costumes, upkeep, cleaning and maintaining the costumes.
 The fee is due no later than MAY 1st.